owlbarn/tutorial/book/case-image-inception/README.md

   concatenate 3 [|branch3x3; branch7x7x3; branch_pool|]
 ```

-`mix_typ8` is the second grid size reduction module.
+`mix_typ8` is the second grid size reduction module in the deeper part of the network.
+It uses three branches instead of two, and each convolution branch is more complex.
+The `1x1` convolutions are again used.
+But in general it still follows the principle of performing reduction in parallel and then concatenate them together, performing an efficient feature map reduction.

 ### InceptionV3 Architecture

+After introducing the separate units, finally we can construct them together to see what the InceptionV3 network looks like.
-Here is the overall architecture of this network ([src](https://cloud.google.com/tpu/docs/inception-v3-advanced)):
+[@fig:case-image-inception:inceptionv3] shows the overall architecture of this network ([src](https://cloud.google.com/tpu/docs/inception-v3-advanced)):

 ![Network Architecture of InceptionV3](images/case-image-inception/inceptionv3.png "inceptionv3"){width=95% #fig:case-image-inception:inceptionv3}

 We can see that the whole network can be divided into several parts, and the inception module A, B, and C are both repeated based on one structure.
-We can define this network easily in Owl.
+That's where the name "Inception" comes from: like dreams, you can have stack these basic units layer by layer.

-With all these parts ready, we can put them together into the whole network.
+With all these parts ready, we can put them together into the whole network in code.

 ```ocaml env=incpetionv3
 let make_network img_size =